RunestoneInteractive/runestoneinteractive.github.io/source/developer.rst

 Once you've built the book using the steps above.
 You can start the web2py development server by simply running ::

     python web2py.py

+If you want to run a server in a mode where you can build custom books from the web interface you will want to use this command:

+    python web2py.py —password=foo -K runestone –nogui -X

+You may want to check the latest web2py docs on the password option.
+Its not very secure to have the command show up in the process list.
+There are ways around that.
+The important bit is the ``-K runestone`` which instructs web2py to start up a scheduler process to handle background tasks.

 This will bring up a little GUI where you can make up an admin password and click "start server".
 When the server is running your browser will open to the welcome application, unless you've changed